imbal/rson/rson.md

 - Trailing commas in lists and dictionaries [1,2,3] / {"a":1,}
 - Sets: {1,2,3}, Ordered Dictionaries ["a":1] (called a table in the spec)

-- 'strings' "strings" and """ multiline strings """ / ''' multiline strings '''
+- 'strings' "strings" and
 - \UFFFFFFFF escape too, along with json escapes

 - bytestrings: b"...." with \xFF escape, along with json escapes (except \u)
 - @decorate <object>:  i.e @datetime "...."
-- parenthesis, and C string hack ("aaa" "aaa") is "aaaaaa"
+- parenthesis, and C string hack ("aaa" "aaa") is "aaaaaa", allows breaking things over multiple lines,

 No:

 - Barewords.
 Just no. It never works out. cf 'No Capes' in the Incredibles.
 No.
-- // or /* ... */ for comments.
+- Js comments: // or /* ... */ for comments.
 We're using #.
 That's it
 - JS Compat: JSON, TOML, YAML don't have it
+- Python style """ multiline strings """ / ''' multiline strings '''

 ### Built in decorators: